 Languages: Fluency in written and spoken English and Chinese is required.
 Knowledge of another official United Nations language (Arabic, French, Russian and Spanish) is an asset.

 Other skills: MS Office; Skills for data analyzing tools is desirable.

+TERMS AND CONDITIONS